Mango Sticky Rice

 Sticky rice is a variety of rice that is gluten-free.
 The cooked grains are semi-opaque and have a sticky and gooey texture.

-This rice is the staple starch of Thailand and it’s called khao neow (ข้าวเหนียว) in the local language.
+This rice is Thailand’s staple starch and is called khao neow (ข้าวเหนียว) in Thai.
 As the name suggests, this rice is extremely sticky and will stick to your fingers once cooked.

 You cannot replace it with any other variety of rice.
 Jasmine rice or any other rice won’t work in this recipe.

-Coconut Milk – Traditionally this dish is made using fresh coconut milk.
-But you can use canned milk as well.
-Make sure it is of high quality and has no added ingredients.
-Shake the can well before opening as the coconut milk tends to separate inside the can if sitting for a long time.
+Coconut Milk – Traditionally, this dish is made using fresh coconut milk.
+But you can also use canned milk.
+Make sure it is high-quality and contains no added ingredients.
+Shake the can well before opening, as the coconut milk tends to separate if left sitting for a long time.

-Sugar – I used white sugar to make this recipe but you can use brown sugar or even jaggery.
+Sugar – I used white sugar in this recipe, but you can use brown sugar or even jaggery.

 Toppings – Sticky rice is topped with juicy ripe mangoes, sesame seeds, and roasted crushed peanuts.
-Choose the mangoes from Thailand or India as they are ripe and juicy and have vibrant orange flesh.
+Choose mangoes from Thailand or India, as they are ripe and juicy, with vibrant orange flesh.

 Make sure to chill the mangoes before serving.